tarwn/lessthandot-hugo/blogs/content/posts/2010-09-10-when-can-you-grab-rowcount-into-a-variab.md

 The value that the @SomeCount parameter returns will be 0 because print resets the value of @@ROWCOUNT to 0

-Let&#8217;s take a look at another example, but instead of using print we will use a _SET @param = value_ statement.
+Let's take a look at another example, but instead of using print we will use a _SET @param = value_ statement.
 Can you guess what @SomeCount will return in the select statement?

 sql
 DECLARE @SomeCount INT